9. Configuration Management Policy

 - All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development.

-- WayToHealth utilizes test (development) and staging environments that mirror production to assure proper function.
+- W2H utilizes test (development) and staging environments that mirror production to assure proper function.

-- WayToHealth also deploys environments locally to assure functionality before moving to staging or production.
+- W2H also deploys environments locally to assure functionality before moving to staging or production.

 - All change requests must be formally filed and authorized before implementation.

-- WayToHealth uses the Security Technical Implementation Guides (STIGs) published by the Defense Information Systems Agency as a baseline for hardening systems.
+- W2H uses a modified version of Security Technical Implementation Guides (STIGs) published by the Defense Information Systems Agency as a baseline for hardening systems.

 - Clocks are continuously synchronized to an authoritative source across all systems using NTP or a platform-specific equivalent.
 Modifying time data on systems is restricted.

-- Once provisioning has been approved, the Infrastructure team member must configure the new system according to the standard baseline chosen for the system's role.
+- The infrastructure team member must configure the new system according to the standard baseline chosen for the system's role.

-- For Linux systems, this means adding the appropriate configurations to the Ansible and / or Terraform configuration file.
+- For Linux systems, this means adding the appropriate configurations to the Ansible configuration file.

-- If the system will be used to house production data (ePHI), the engineering team member must encrypt the associated data volume of the VM during provisioning.
+- Since W2H assumes that all servers are likely to contain PHI, the configuration must encrypt the associated data volume of the VM during provisioning.

 - The default set up configurations (which cannot be changed unless approved by the relevant Security Officer) and maintained with version control on Gitlab ensure the following items are always implemented on every new system provisioned: